-PICK-UP - If a student is picked up during the day, they must be signed out from the office.
+PICK-UP - If a student is a pickup during the day, they must sign out from the office.
 The office will call those students to the office for dismissal.
 For safety reasons, after school pick-up will meet at the sidewalk by the drive entryway, and Kindergarten will pick up at the gate entry near Heritage Park at the first parking lot.
 Heritage Park allows our parents to park for ease of access.

 When dropping off or picking up your child at bus time, please remember the circle drive has a sign posted indicating there is "NO ENTRY" between the hours of 8:00-9:00 a.m. and 3:00-4:00 p.m.
 Therefore, we ask you please use the other parking lots.
+Please do NOT walk in between buses for the safety of all children.
+Someone will be near the drive entrance with a radio for help.